occrp/id-backend/data/importers/README.md

  2. download "Google AppEngine SDK for Python"
  3. unzip it to a folder (we'll assume `google_appengine` in the directory where `id` and `id2` sources landed)

+*Warning: Google App Engine currently contains [a bug](https://code.google.com/p/googleappengine/issues/detail?id=12214) that makes it unusable with our script*.
+It is adviseable to use an older version of Google App Engine.

 Investigative Dashboard 2 sources:
 ```
  git clone https://github.com/occrp/investigative-dashboard-2.git